 Plus any kid of mix-ins or toppings like sprinkles, hot fudge sauce, cookies, fruit, chocolate chips, etc.

 Make the mix by combining the milk, vanilla, and sugar.
 Put it in a quart size bag.
 Double bag it.
 (Trust me on the double-bagging!)
 Add rock salt to a gallon size bag.
 Put the quart size bag (mix) into the gallon size bag (salt) and surround it with ice (should end up being about half way full of ice).
 Then double bag that one too.
 Put on your gloves and shake the bag for 5 minutes – may take longer if you are using a different kind of milk – and be sure to hold the zip part of the bag while shaking so you don’t have a rock salt explosion in your house (not that I would know anything about that!).
 After 5 minutes, open the bags and make sure the ice cream has set, and enjoy!

 We had pureed strawberries, peppermint extract, and chocolate chips to mix-in to the ice cream.
 And I have to say, the mint chocolate chip was really good!

-* I used the So Delicious brand of coconut milk from a carton (not a can) and it turned out great, it just takes a little longer to set.
+* Make it dairy-free by using the So Delicious brand of coconut milk from a carton (not a can).
+It turned out great – it just takes a little longer to set.